Affordable Term Life Insurance for Seniors Over 70

 In this article, we have answered the most common questions we hear from our clients to help you gain a better idea of how to move forward with shopping for life insurance.
 We have also provided some links to other helpful resources on specific topics.

-1. Is Coverage Still Available after Age 70?
+- Is Coverage Still Available After I Turn 70?

-2. Can I Find Coverage Lasting Longer Than 10 Years?
+- Can I Find a Policy That Last Longer Than 10 Years?

-4. Is Term Life Insurance for Seniors over 70 Wise?
+- Is Term Life Insurance Good For Seniors Over 70?

 Despite what your local auto insurance agent may tell you, affordable term life insurance for seniors over age 70 is offered by dozens of highly-rated insurers.
 Even if you are in less-than perfect health, most companies will offer you $100,000 or more of coverage, depending on your budget and your needs.

 As we get older, the cost of a new life insurance can increase by much as 15 to 20% per year, so it's important to lock in your coverage as soon as you realize you need it.

 While some insurance companies will limit you to a 10-year term after the age of 70, longer options may be available.
 Before you settling for a policy that will expire in your 80's we recommend comparing your options.

 Some insurers will offer a 15-year term to applicants in their early 70's, but if you don't want to risk outliving your policy, you'll want to consider a policy that is commonly referred to as "term-for-life."
 These policies allow you to lock in your rates and your death benefit until age 90, 95, 100, 105, 110, or even 120, and they do not require any risky investing.